top of page

 4. After that, change the Count function in the formula bar to List.Max instead.
 Feel free to change the name of the column as well.

-5. Now expand the Copied data column.
+5. Now expand the copied data column.

 7. Now, just filter to True on this column: